komahito/airDancer/README.md

 # airdancer
 An “air dancer” is a human-shaped balloon that looks like it's dancing when air is pumped into it, but this app has absolutely nothing to do with that :\)

-Ten bars are moving in sync with the cozy music of ArcherSound.
+This app is a kind of audio visualizer.
+Ten bars move in sync with the cozy music of ArcherSound.

 At 30 frames per second, the sound spectrum is to be analyzed at ten points across the range of 0 to 1024 Hz.
 The amplitude at each Hz is reflected as an acceleration of the corresponding bar.

 ## Run the app using runtime image